Diversity and equality networks

 Launched in 2017, the Staff Disability+ Network is an inclusive support network for all staff with a range of disabilities, impairments and / or mental health conditions, as well as non-disabled staff with an interest in disability issues.

 The core principle of the network is one of equality.
 The network aims to promote an increased influence within the University of Reading, to make our community more inclusive to all staff members.
-We aim to give the disabled a voice in the University, to provide a consultation group on matters such as management, HR and building works, to inspire culture change and raise awareness, and to develop a network of allies across the University.
+We aim to give disabled colleagues a voice in the University, to provide a consultation group on matters such as management, HR and building works, to inspire culture change and raise awareness, and to develop a network of allies across the University.

-The Staff Disability+ Network, co-chaired by Yota Dimitriadi (0118 378 2688), work closely with the Dean for Diversity and Inclusion, Dr Allan Laville.
+The Staff Disability+ Network, co-chaired by Yota Dimitriadi (0118 378 2688), work closely with the Dean for Diversity and Inclusion, Professor Allán Laville.
 You can join the Disability+ Staff Network by following the Microsoft Teams group link.

 The Women@Reading staff network champions issues of gender equality across the University.

 Working with University leadership the Network aims to:

-hold the University to account for its gender objectives by championing gender parity amongst academic and professional service staff, including the professoriate and in leadership roles
+- hold the University to account for its gender objectives by championing gender parity amongst academic and professional service staff, including the professoriate and in leadership role

 - champion and create equal gender representation on decision making Committees